 Asset Holdings Currently Council has 160 lots classified Operational Land including: those held as properties designated for potential future development; and those improved with buildings under the care and control of Council's Facilities and Services Group.
 Of these 160 lots 29 are considered as 'Active' development lots (currently under some form of planning or development/consent activity).
-The remaining are either held for drainage or other public purposes, or considered (Inactive) development/consent activity).
+The remaining are either held for drainage or other public purposes, or considered 'Inactive' development sites (no current or planned development/consent activity).

 Desired Level of Service Statement Not applicable as the Active parcels form part of the Strategic Property development land bank.
 Available Data Land Register available on the Council's website.
 Last Condition Survey Not applicable as the Active parcels are unimproved (with the exception of the library and Administration buildings in Raymond Terrace maintained by the Facilities and Services Group).
-Active Sites Karuah 210 -262 Tarean Road - 7 lots Medowie 3 Industrial Road - 1 lot 38 Ferodale Road - 1 partial lot 15 Peppertree Road - 1 partial lot Raymond Terrace 112 Adelaide Street - 1 lot 50 William Street - 1 lot 50 William Street - 1 lot 7A Bourke Street - 1 lot 18A Sturgeon Street - 1 partial lot 116 Adelaide Street - 1 partial lot 118-126 Adelaide Street - 5 lots Salamander Bay 155 Salamander Way - 2 lots 22 Homestead Street - 1 partial lot Tomago 20 Enterprise Drive - 1 lot 15 Enterprise Drive - 1 lot Main Findings None of the Operational Lands have above ground or major improvements which limits the need for SAMP actions; More isolated Operational Lands, due to their unfenced nature, are at a higher risk of illegal dumping or other unacceptable activity; The risks to Council from these Operational Lands are low in comparison to those of the improved sites; Fencing is uneconomical but signage and increased Ranger visibility can act as a cost-efficient deterrent.
+Active Sites Karuah 210 -262 Tarean Road - 7 lots Medowie 3 Industrial Road - 1 lot 38 Ferodale Road - 1 partial lot 15 Peppertree Road - 1 partial lot Raymond Terrace 112 Adelaide Street - 1 lot 50 William Street - 1 lot 7A Bourke Street - 1 lot 18A Sturgeon Street - 1 partial lot 116 Adelaide Street - 1 partial lot 118-126 Adelaide Street - 5 lots Salamander Bay 155 Salamander Way - 2 lots 22 Homestead Street - 1 partial lot Tomago 20 Enterprise Drive- 1 lot 15 Enterprise Drive - 1 lot Williamtown 282-282B and 398 Cabbage Tree Road - 4 lots Main Findings None of the Operational Lands have above ground or major improvements which limits the need for SAMP actions; More isolated Operational Lands, due to their unfenced nature, are at a higher risk of illegal dumping or other unacceptable activity; The risks to Council from these Operational Lands are low in comparison to those of the improved sites; Fencing is uneconomical but signage and increased Ranger visibility can act as a cost-efficient deterrent.